fylgja/fylgja/components/base/README.md

 | Media           | Makes images responsive by default                   |
 | Typography      | Sets defaults for all common text elements           |

-There are also few helper classes.
-But next to that all styles are set on the html elements directly.
+There are also helper classes, but mostly all styles are set directly on the html elements.

 | Class          | Description                               |
 | -------------- | ----------------------------------------- |